Grassroots Exchange Fund (GXF) Grant

 - Organizations working in “hard to fund” areas, including the southern US, the “rust belt” and Rocky Mountain States.

-- Current or recent grant recipients of other Common Counsel member funds or the Akonadi Foundation.
+- Current or recent grant recipients of other Common Counsel member funds.

 - Small organizations that do not have access to large government, corporate or private funding sources, and for whom a small grant from GXF would make a significant impact.